 Best Hi-Fi Systems Buying Guide: Welcome to What Hi-Fi?'s round-up of the best hi-fi systems you can buy in 2021.

-Whether it's a true all-in-one micro system complete with speakers, a single box of electronics to which speakers must be added or a pair of speakers housing everything you need, a good all-in-one hi-fi system can save you money and space.
-And the best can deliver superb sound quality.
+Whether it's an all-in-one micro system complete with speakers, a single box of electronics to which speakers must be added, or a pair of integrated stereo speakers housing everything you need, a good integrated hi-fi system can save you money, space and, let's face it, a fair bit of time.